Hang gliding late 1970s and early 1980s

 Those sailcloth crosstube fairings contained short battens, one each side, to eliminate flutter.
 However, the little battens were not well secured and on one occasion at 3000 ft above the Devil’s Dyke (a few miles north of Brighton, England) a sound like ripping fabric caught my attention.
 (As you might imagine.
 Incidentally, the red container you might discern on the harness at chest level contains an emergency parachute.)
 As the sound continued and the glider continued to fly normally, I realised one of the crosstube fairing battens had come loose.

-See my threads page Birdman of Wiltshire, England.
+See my related topics page Birdman of Wiltshire, England.

-Roly’s time at Delta Wing did not work out.
+Roly’s bid for stardom in California did not work out.
 After three months, he returned home and joined Solar Wings, which became one of the world’s foremost hang glider manufacturers.

 Notice the modified wording in the windscreen visor of Roly’s Morris 1000 and its increased wear and tear by this time, partly resulting from several trips delivering hang gliders from Britain to Spain.

-See my threads page Solar Wings of Wiltshire, England.
+See my related topics page Solar Wings of Wiltshire, England.

 From my desk diary, Tuesday, March 30th, 1982: